- Day 1 - Auckland - Hahei

 - Day 12 - Taranaki / Auckland

 Today we set off back toward Auckland after a sunrise shoot.
 We shall be heading back from the South of the Waikato, via Raglan, where we shall stop by Bridal Veil Falls - the highest waterfall in the North Island.
-In the afternoon, we drive back to Auckland to meet connecting flights to main centers.
+In the afternoon, we drive back to Auckland to connect with outgoing flights and finish our journey.